If you haven't read it yet, check Part I (on Integers).

-But if your source could be a full Referrer URL, or a long URL from your product catalog, it's certainly possible to go over 255 characters.
+But when you store a full Referrer URL, a long URL from your product catalog, or anything else with a path and query string, it's certainly possible to go over 255 characters.
+Way over.

 In sum: if you're positive you're storing only domains, or if the input side is also limited to 255 characters, a URL field will work.
 Otherwise, use a Textarea.
 It may seem like overkill but it's the only way to be lossless.

 By which I mean the “full” domain names we typically use for public websites and email addresses.
 Technically, these don't contain an additional

 . at the end, so they aren't fully-qualified (although informally we may refer to them as FQDNs).